gershnik/gershnik.github.io/apps/intercom/index.md

 date: 2025-11-19 11:00:00 -0700
 ---

-Repurpose an old, unused iPhone/iPad/Android device or even Mac (Apple Silicone only) into an audio intercom.
+Repurpose an old, unused iPhone/iPad/Android device or even a Mac (Apple Silicone only) into an audio intercom.
 Install this app on both your regular devices and the unused one, put the unused device into a remote room in your house and you will be able to talk to whoever is in that room from your phone.
 No more yelling or walking over!

 * TOC
 {:toc}